AppledJuice/til/_posts/2025-04-20-metametrics-mt.md

 ![wmt24 table]({{ site.baseurl }}/assets/img/metametrics/metametrics-mt1.png)

+Bayesian Optimization in Machine Learning is an optimization method that uses probabilistic models to efficiently find a model’s hyperparameters.

+`GaussianProcessOptimizer.run_bayesian_optimization()` searches for a set of non‑negative weights that linearly combine your individual metric scores (BLEU, BLEURT, …) so that the combined score correlates as strongly as possible with the human target scores.

 ### Let's try to run the code

 The authors said to start by running `pip install -e .`.
 This installs the project found in the current directory in *editable mode*.
 This means that any changes to the code in the project will be *automatically reflected without reinstalling the package.* Useful for developing and testing a package locally.